 - Public television (as it suggested renaming it) should be a bottom-up system, similar to the way other successful federal-state-local programs worked.
 (See our entries on unemployment insurance and cooperative extension for examples.)

-- The federal government’s contribution should managed by a federally-chartered nonprofit called the Corporation for Public Broadcasting, which would receive federal appropriations and make grants to TV and radio stations and content providers.
+- The federal government’s contribution should be managed by a federally-chartered nonprofit called the Corporation for Public Broadcasting, which would receive federal appropriations and make grants to TV and radio stations and content providers.

 - TV stations should be connected through the Public Broadcasting System and radio stations by National Public Radio, and these nonprofits should be in charge of program distribution.